wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 3.3 =

+This version fixes an error handling apostrophe's and ampersands in post titles in WordPress 4.0.

 = 3.2 =

 We now have a new option for specifying the default status of a new post and documented the option for specifying the default time of a post.